mockk/mockk/README.md

 ### Scoped mocks

-A Scoped mock is a mock that automatically unmocks itself after the code block passed as a parameter has been executed You can use the `mockkObject`, `mockkStatic` and `mockkConstructor` functions.
+A Scoped mock is a mock that automatically unmocks itself after the code block passed as a parameter has been executed.
+You can use the `mockkObject`, `mockkStatic` and `mockkConstructor` functions.

 ```kotlin